dhruvbalwada/mesoscale_stirring_dimes_floats/README.md

-# (Sub)mesoscale Lagrangian Pair Dispersion in the Sub-Surface Antarctic Circumpolar Current
+# Relative Disperison in the Antarctic Circumpolar Current
 ## Dhruv Balwada, Joseph H. LaCasce, Kevin G. Speer and Raffaelle Ferrari

 This repository contains the scripts to calculate and plot the metrics present in the paper *DOI*.